Must-Have Stuff for Small Spaces

 You’re surrounded by little treasures that spark imagination; trinkets that turn your visions into reality.
 It’s a place of ingenuity, innovation, and organised chaos.

-If you have these stuff in your small space, you are a certified creative junkie…
+If you have these must-have essentials in your small space, you are a certified creative junkie…

 Your desk is your command centre.
 There are many types of desks.
 It could fold out from the wall, has secret compartments, or flaunts a power station and cable management box.